-First charges filed in Mueller’s Russia investigation, report says
+First charges filed in Mueller’s Russia investigation, source says

 "If the Special Counsel finds it necessary and appropriate, the Special Counsel is authorized to prosecute federal crimes arising from the investigation of these matters," Deputy Attorney General Rod Rosenstein said in a May 17 letter appointing Mueller.

-Sources familiar with Mueller's investigation said he has used that broad authority to pursue financial dealings between some Trump aides and foreign governments, including Russia and Turkey, as well as possible money laundering, tax evasion and other financial crimes.
+Sources familiar with Mueller's investigation said he has used that broad authority to investigate links between Trump aides and foreign governments as well as possible money laundering, tax evasion and other financial crimes.

-Peter Carr, a spokesman for Mueller, declined to comment to Reuters about the CNN report on Friday.
+Peter Carr, a spokesman for Mueller, declined to comment to Reuters on Friday.

 Trump, a Republican who was elected president last November, has denied allegations that his campaign colluded with Russians and condemned investigations into the matter as a witch hunt.